With over 4.5 billion worldwide in 2021, social media has become an important communication channel with a critical role

 Channel #5: LinkedIn

-While LinkedIn is a more appropriate marketing channel for B2B businesses, 44% of marketers are also using it for B2C social media marketing.
+While LinkedIn is a more appropriate marketing channel for B2B businesses, 44% of marketers are also using it in their B2C marketing strategy.

 In fact, many B2C marketers are already capitalizing on this professional network with great content

 One such brand is Starbucks, which efficiently used its LinkedIn company page for selling coffee, building a community, and garnering customer loyalty.